fchrapek/filipchrapek.com/src/content/blog/how-to-prettify-code-in-astro.md

 _This is some random dude's comment on [this post](https://dev.to/weeb/what-s-one-of-the-ugliest-piece-of-code-you-ve-written-so-far-1ej3), hope he doesn't mind (no hard feelings)._

-Like, uhhh, go away you ugly monster!
-No one will ever love you and you'll die alone!

 No?
 Yeah, me neither.

 I've been using `rehype-pretty-code`, cause I'm not an idiot.